Millie Couzens: Elite

 In May 2025, she took second place behind Mischa Bredewold in a bunch sprint on Stage 1 of the 2025 Itzulia Women.
 A few weeks later at the Tour of Britain Women, she finished tenth in the general classification and second in the young rider classification, riding for the Great Britain national team.
 In June 2025, she won the under-23 category at the British National Time Trial Championships by 50 seconds.

+At the 2026 European Championships in Konya, Couzens was part of the British team pursuit line-up who set a new world record en route to the gold medal.
+The team consisting of Couzens, Katie Archibald, Anna Morris and Josie Knight also set a new world record of 4:02.808 in the final against Germany.
+She also won a bronze medal in the individual pursuit.
+In June 2026, she finished third at the British National Road Race Championships.